ReemNeama/eventati_book/FIREBASE_IMPLEMENTATION_PLAN.md

 This document outlines the comprehensive plan for implementing Firebase as the backend for the Eventati Book application.
 It includes the Firebase services to implement, database structure, files to modify or create, implementation steps, and deployment considerations.

+## Current Implementation Status (Updated)

+- Firebase project 'eventati-book' has been created and fully configured
+- Android app has been registered and google-services.json downloaded
+- Firebase Core has been initialized in main.dart
+- Firebase options have been generated using FlutterFire CLI
+- Firebase dependencies have been added to pubspec.yaml
+- Firebase service interfaces have been created and implemented
+- Firebase Messaging service has been implemented with notification handling
+- Firebase Analytics and Crashlytics services have been initialized
+- Firestore base service has been implemented
+- Wizard state persistence with Firestore has been implemented
+- Wizard connection data structure has been designed and implemented
+- Service locator has been updated to register Firebase services
+- Vendor recommendation Firestore service has been implemented
+- Task dependency UI integration has been completed
+- All code quality issues have been fixed (0 problems)

 ## Keeping This Plan Updated

 **IMPORTANT**: As the project evolves, please keep this plan up-to-date by following these guidelines: